 - After saving the report, click ‘Run Report’ to create the report.

 Creating custom reports and designing the workflow in Salesforce can get complicated sometimes.
 Here at CloudVandana, we are helping hundreds of clients with Salesforce solutions.
-So please free to contact CloudVandana for any Salesforce-related queries.
+So please feel free to contact CloudVandana for any Salesforce-related queries.

 Digital Marketing Manager at Cloudvandana Solutions